rmkubik/next-blog/posts/pdx-recs/index.md

 ---
 title: My Portland Recommendations
-date: 2024-03-30
+date: 2024-09-07
 tags: pdx
-wip: true
 ---

-I've lived in Portland for eight years now and written and lost numerous lists of recommendations over that time.
-Here's a current list of stuff I like in town put somewhere I won't lose it.

-I split this list up by area of town (and nearby areas).
+I've lived in Portland for a while now.
+I've written and lost numerous lists of recommendations over that time.
+Here's a list of stuff I like in town put somewhere I can stop losing it.
+I split the list up by area of town (and nearby areas).

 Here's what the emoji mean, click one to filter just that category:
 <CloudList>